Holds previous experience working at a “Big Four”, Ernst & Young

 Pros of student credit cards

-Low barriers of entry.
-Most student cards are open to almost all levels of credit scores, but you might have to provide proof of income to get approved.
-Student cards allow young and inexperienced cardholders to build credit, spend conveniently and get into the routine of the right habits.
+Easy to qualify: Most student cards are open to almost all levels of credit scores, but you might have to provide proof of income to get approved.

-Don’t lose out on rewards.
-Typically, cards for new credit users and bad credit scores come with low value rewards or no rewards program at all.
+Rewards potential: Typically, cards for new credit users and bad credit scores offer low value rewards or no rewards program at all.
 With student credit cards, you can enter the world of credit cards while still earning worthwhile cash back rates.

 Cons of student credit cards